 Try pairing your white walls with colored decor.
 You could have a darker rug that will hide spills and dirt.
 Then choose furniture in other neutrals for a calming, yet bright space.

 White can look stark, cold, and almost too bright.
-If you agree with this, consider warming up the room by skipping bright white and using an off white or cream color.
+If you agree with this, consider warming up the room by skipping bright white and using an off-white or cream color.
 This paint will have hints of yellow, pink, or beige.
 This gives the room a subtle warmth.

 Another idea is to take a sleek and ultra-modern approach.
 Paint the walls a crisp white and then pair it with black accents.
-You could paint the crown molding and trim in black.
+You can paint the crown molding and trim in black.
 This scheme defines the space, and the black trim creates a stunning visual effect.

 Living Room Paint FAQs

 The best color for your living room is one that you love.
 You have to look at it every day, so it doesn’t matter so much what the popular living room colors are.
-If you’re having trouble choosing a color, you can’t go wrong with white, off white, beige, other neutral colors, grey, blue, and green.
+If you’re having trouble choosing a color, you can’t go wrong with white, off-white, beige, other neutral colors, grey, blue, and green.

 Choose a white or off-white paint.
 Your walls will reflect the most amount of light, which will make your living room feel larger.
 For an extra boost, paint your living room’s trim and moldings a shade lighter than the actual wall.
 This will create a visual effect where the wall appears further back, making the room seem bigger.

 Once you have a color chosen, you’ll need to buy the actual paint.
 There are several finishes to choose from.
 If your walls are full of imperfections, then flat paint will be the best at hiding them.
 However, it’s also the least durable.
 If you need to clean or scrub your walls often, then this isn’t the best choice.
-Eggshell will give your walls a soft finish without a high shine and is also durable to cleaning.
+Eggshell will give your walls a soft finish without a high shine and is also durable for cleaning.